rrra/www/content/post/2018/hamfest-committee-members-needed.md

 The Hamfest Committee will use a mailing list for coordination and to assist the planning process.
-A shared folder is available to committee members at the <a href="https://cloud.rrra.org" rel="nofollow">RRRA ownCloud</a> for document sharing and archiving.
+A shared folder is available to committee members at the <a href="https://cloud.rrra.org" rel="nofollow">RRRA File Sharing Server</a> for document sharing and archiving.

 Hamfest Committee volunteers are asked to
 [subscribe to the hamfest mailing list]({{< relref "post/2018/hamfest-committee-members-needed.md#subscribing-to-the-mailing-list" >}})